-This is a sponsored post written by me on behalf of Marvel.
+This is a sponsored post written by me.
 All opinions are entirely my own.
 Enjoy these classic recess games!

-Some of my favorite memories from my childhood include recess and the fun games we played.
+Some of my favorite memories from my childhood include the playground and the fun recess games that we played.
 I remember swinging, riding on the merry-go-round, and flying up and down on the see-saws, but the times that we all were laughing and having fun was when we were playing recess games.

 Recess time was always a struggle when I was a teacher because some kids would just want to sit when they needed to get up and get the wiggles out.
 That’s the whole purpose of recess, right, to get outside and let some of that energy out?
 If you are a teacher, a teacher’s assistant, or a parent helper, organizing a fun recess game can get everyone involved and moving!

 This was my favorite game from recess and really, the ultimate in recess games!
 To play, you divide everyone into two teams.
 Each team forms a line, side by side holding hands, facing the other team.
 The teams should stand about 3 yards apart.
 The teams take turn singing “Red Rover, Red Rover, let <insert child’s name> come over!”
 (This takes pre-planning and teamwork to decide who to invite over!)
 That child leaves their team’s line, runs as fast as they can toward the other line and tries to break through the joined hands.
 If they break through, they get to take someone back to their team.
 If they don’t, they join the new team that called them over.
 When a team only has one person left, that person tries to break through the other team.
 If they do not, then their team loses.
 If they do, they gain that player and play continues.